How Fiber Laser Cleaning Works

 Just as there is more than one type of cleaning process, there is also more than one type of laser process too.
 The three main types of laser are; crystal, gas, and fiber.
 Here at SPI Lasers, we only manufacture fiber lasers, and this type offers additional benefits over the other types of laser medium.

 How does a fiber laser work?
 An optical fiber, which has been doped with the rare earth element of Erbium, acts as the beam source, this is able to achieve a high power, high-quality laser beam, but cost-effectively too.

 Within this fiber is the laser medium, where the erbium atoms are contained.
 The photons that are emitted, to create the beam, are also within this fiber core.
 In this core, you’ll find a highly effective refracting system, called a Bragg Grating.

 The laser medium, Bragg Grating and pump source combined help to produce a high quality and stable laser beam.

 Why is this better than using other types of laser?

 There are many reasons that fiber lasers have quickly gained popularity over other types of laser.
-The fiber laser beam is generated inside the fiber itself, and so the beam produced is extremely stable.
+The laser beam is generated inside the fiber itself, and so the beam produced is extremely stable.
 Other laser sources, on the other hand, rely on a fine alignment of mirrors, and should these be knocked, it can be hard to realign them.